 Factual, in that its facts (outlined above) survive intact as they have for millenia.
 In contrast, any given fact of modern astronomy, from basics like the number of planets to esoterica like the abundance of dark matter, stands a serious risk of getting deposed during your lifetime.

 Useful, because it provided the basis for measuring time, as well as the basis for navigating around the earth.
 (Down here on earth, we no longer need stars to navigate by, but our spacecraft still use them.)

-For sheer utility, has anything come directly out of post–Copernican astronomy that can bat in the same league as those two things?
-I couldn’t think of any, but my friend Chris Leger pointed out a foreseeable use that could one-up the old astronomy: predicting and averting an asteroid collision.
+Is there anything that has come directly out of post–Copernican astronomy that can bat in the same league as those two things, for sheer usefulness?
+I couldn’t think of any, but my friend Chris Leger pointed out a foreseeable use that might one-up the old astronomy some day: predicting and averting an asteroid collision.

 So.
 The old astronomy is truer and (so far) more useful, yet we’ve gone and dropped it from the curriculum of being human.
 What’s up with that?